Use backlink tools wisely! Link building & backlink analysis for professionals. Find the backlink tool that suits you best from our selection.

 Backlink analysis: Why you should check the backlinks of your website

-Just as backlinks from high-quality sites have a positive influence on the ranking, toxic links may have a negative effect on the ranking.
+Just as backlinks from high-quality sites have a positive influence on the ranking, toxic links may harm the ranking.
 Therefore, check all backlinks regularly.
 Find toxic links and eliminate them as quickly as possible – either by removing the corresponding link or by using the Disavow tool of the Google Search Console.

 But you also need to regularly check all other backlinks on your website.
 Important criteria are, for example, healthy link growth, avoiding artificially generated growth peaks, or natural anchor texts in the backlinks.